 - In the Anime, this also extends to Naruto by the time of the Fourth Shinobi World War.

-- Faux Action Girl: She usually appears in first line and sports a chuunin rank, which automatically qualifies her as a strong shinobi, but atypically enough, she never fights on-screen in the entire anime and has not shown a single jutsu (although she is supposedly a Wind-style user like Temari).
+- Faux Action Girl: She usually appears first in line and sports a chūnin rank, which automatically qualifies her as a strong shinobi, but atypically enough, she never fights on-screen in the entire anime and has not shown a single jutsu (although she is supposedly a Wind-style user like Temari).

 - Instant Knots: Has these.